Progressive Web Apps – are they worth an investment?

 In our last 3 blog entries, we took a deeper dive into the essence of hybrid and cross-platform builds, the benefits they could deliver and even identified some frameworks that could serve you well, especially when native development is not an option.

-Those entries were designed to give you an outlook on alternatives to native application development and to extend that topic, we’ve decided to cover the subject of Progressive Web Apps, which seems to be ignored by some of our competitors and worshipped by others.
+Those entries were designed to give you an outlook on alternatives to native application development and to extend that topic.
+We’ve now decided to cover the subject of Progressive Web Apps… A subject ignored by some of our competitors and worshipped by others.

 We’re no strangers to this matter either.
-There were several instances when some of our customers would require Progressive Web Apps (further as PWAs) as an alternative to native, hybrid or cross-platform development.
-For each of them, circumstances were different and we had to defend or argue against PWAs – depending on the scope issues we had to solve.
+There were several instances when some of our customers would require Progressive Web Apps (further as PWAs)… As an alternative to native, hybrid or cross-platform development.
+For each of them, circumstances were different.
+We had to defend or argue against PWAs – depending on the scope issues we had to solve.

-In the base of those experiences, we’d like to share some of that knowledge and hope it would prove useful for those who did not find a hybrid, cross-platform or native build as a viable solution to their business model issues.
+In the base of those experiences, we’d like to share some of that knowledge […] and hope it would prove useful […] with those who did not find a hybrid, cross-platform or native build as a viable solution to their business model issues.
 With these in mind – let’s proceed and see if PWAs are worth your time, efforts and investments.

 What is a PWA and how does it work?

 First PWAs can be traced back to 2005 before bootstrap and responsive designs emerged.
-At the time, they were deemed as underperforming, running slower as their native counterparts, requiring an active network connection and performing low-level or basic tasks.
-Consequently, most developers shifted their focus to Java and Objective-C since native applications delivered significant advantages like offline usage, high availability and snappy interfaces as compared to PWAs.
+At the time, they were deemed as underperforming, running slower as their native counterparts […] requiring an active network connection and performing low-level or basic tasks.
+Consequently, most developers shifted their focus to Java and Objective-C. Native applications delivered significant advantages like offline usage, high availability and snappy interfaces as compared to PWAs.

 That meant users could have their cake and eat it too: no immediate decision to install an app is required.
 Since PWAs are inherently progressive they could benefit from a flexible web experience through a native-like interface.
 Quite the win-win scenario.